Welcome to the website of Structuring Lawyers Pty Ltd (ABN 44 162 323 579) (“we”, “us” or the “Company”), structuring Lawyers Pty Ltd.

 - prevent and detect any misuse of, or fraudulent activities involving, this site;

-- conduct research and development in respect of our products and/or services;
+- conduct research and development in respect of our services;

-- gain an understanding of your information and communication needs or obtain your feedback or views about our products and/or services in order for us to improve them; and/or
+- gain an understanding of your information and communication needs or obtain your feedback or views about our services in order for us to improve them; and/or

 - maintain and develop our business systems and infrastructure, including testing and upgrading of these systems,

-From time to time we may email our customers with news, information and offers relating to our own products/services or those of selected partners.
+From time to time we may email our customers with news, information and offers relating to our own services or those of selected partners.
 Your personal information may also be collected so that the Company can promote and market products and services to you.
 This is to keep you informed of products, services, and special offers we believe you will find valuable and may continue after you cease acquiring products and services from us.
-If you would prefer not to receive promotional or other material from us, please let us know and we will respect your request.
-You can unsubscribe from such communications at any time if you choose.

 When we may disclose your personal information